GreyHatDoc/obsidian_plugins/README.md

 # Obsidian Plugins Collection

-A collection of powerful Obsidian plugins designed to enhance text navigation, manipulation, and automation within your notes.
+A collection of Obsidian plugins designed to enhance text navigation, manipulation, and automation within your notes.
 This repository contains two main plugins that streamline common text editing workflows in Obsidian.

 ## 🔧 Plugins Overview